ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

   in [cluster-wide transactions](../../../client-api/session/cluster-transaction).
   There is no need to manually create or maintain Compare-Exchange items to ensure consistency across your cluster.

-* Compare Exchange can be used to maintain the uniqueness of a value **inside a single cluster**.
+* Compare Exchange can be used to maintain the uniqueness of a value **on one database inside a single cluster**.
-  [Compare-Exchange items are not replicated to other clusters](../../../client-api/operations/compare-exchange/overview#why-compare-exchange-items-are-not-replicated-to-external-clusters) because each cluster should be solely responsible for the documents created by it.
+  [Compare-Exchange items are not replicated to other clusters](../../../client-api/operations/compare-exchange/overview#why-compare-exchange-items-are-not-replicated-to-external-clusters)
    * To establish uniqueness in a multi-clustered distributed system, see [Example III](../../../client-api/operations/compare-exchange/overview#example-iii---ensuring-unique-values-with-reference-documents).

 {NOTE/}

-In the following example, we try to reserve a new user email.
-Compare exchange is used to ensure that the email is unique in the database on this cluster.
+The following example shows how to use compare exchange to create documents with unique values.
+The scope is within the database group on a single cluster.
-If the email is successfully reserved, then we save the new user account document.
+To establish uniqueness without using compare exchange see [example III](../../../client-api/operations/compare-exchange/overview#example-iii---ensuring-unique-values-with-reference-documents).

 {CODE email@Server\CompareExchange.cs /}